 Mark a chevron osteotomy with a distal apex.

-Chisel Use a chisel on the last part of the bone, but only just short of the subchondral bone.
-Remember that the central ridge of the olecranon, which is very strong, will need to be divided deeper, using a very narrow bladed chisel.
+Use an osteotome to complete the osteotomy.
+Remember that the central ridge of the olecranon, which is strong, will need to be divided deeper, using a narrow-bladed osteotome.

-The subchondral bone is then fractured by levering the osteotomy apart.
+Fracture the subchondral bone by levering the osteotomy apart.

 The olecranon osteotomy should be fixed according to surgeon’s preference.
 The three main options are: